 7. Look Into The Builder’s Background

-And finally, it’s important to look into the home builder’s reputation.
+And finally, before you close on your model home, it’s important to look into the home builder’s reputation.
 Check to see if that person has any pending lawsuits or other red flags you should know about.

 Should You Buy A Model Home?

-- Model homes may be priced lower than other homes in the development.
+- Lower prices: Model homes may be priced lower than other homes in the development.

-- Model homes can come with upgraded amenities that were installed to showcase to potential buyers.
+- Better amenities: Model homes can come with upgraded amenities that were installed to showcase to potential buyers.

-- The prices of model homes are often negotiable.
+- More room to negotiate: The prices of model homes are often negotiable.

-- A model home may be older or more outdated than others in the development.
+- A potentially older model: A model home may be older or more outdated than others in the development.

-- Some model homes have rushed construction to get them in front of buyers.
+- Lower-quality craftsmanship: Some model homes have rushed construction to get them in front of buyers.

-- You may not get a full home warranty with a model home.
+- Minimal warranty coverage: You may not get a full home warranty with a model home.

 Buying a model home can be a good opportunity to purchase a new home at a lower price point.
-However, it’s important to do your due diligence on the house and research the builder.
-If you’re ready to start the home buying process, you can apply online with Rocket MortgageⓇ for financing options.
+However, it’s important to do your due diligence on the house and research the builder, as well as take steps, like ordering a home inspection, to ensure the house you’re looking at is in good condition.
+If you’re ready to start the home buying process, start your mortgage application online with Rocket Mortgage®.